rqlite/rqlite.io/content/en/docs/Guides/extensions/_index.md

 Let's work through an example of loading an extension into rqlite.
 We will use the example _rot13_ and _carray_ extensions, which are available on the [SQLite website](https://www.sqlite.org/src/file/ext/misc).

 ### Compile the extension
 In this example download the source code and compile it using `gcc`.
-Once compiled we add the object file to a new directory dedicated to extensions.
-We will also create zipfile, to demonstrate an alternative approach.
+Once compiled we add the object files to a new directory dedicated to extensions.
+We will also create zipfile containing both extensions, to demonstrate the alternative approach.
 ```
 mkdir ~/extensions
 gcc -g -fPIC -shared rot13.c -o ~/extensions/rot13.so